Sunjid-Ahmed/Computer-Graphics-Project/README.md

 ## ⭐ Project Highlights

 > A practical demonstration of how **C++ and OpenGL** can be used to transform a real-world university campus into an interactive and animated 2D digital environment.

+## 📜 License

+This project is licensed under the MIT License.

+Copyright (c) 2026 Mirza Md Mahmudunnobi Babu and Sunjid Ahmed Siyem

+See the [LICENSE](LICENSE) file for details.